The Face Vietnam season 3: Episode 1

 In this casting episode, "The Face" series extended the range of contestants.
 Both men and women could become "The Face Vietnam".
 Contestants face two challenges: a 'Catwalk whilst hiding their faces in a hat' and 'taking a group photo showing their true beauty with two or three models'.
 The four mentors appear in the introduction video.
 The judges for Vietnam's Next Top Model: Thanh Hằng and show host Nam Trung with new mentor Võ Hoàng Yến.
 Minh Hằng (replacing Hồ Ngọc Hà after the controversy surrounding her in season 2).
 After three months of casting, thirty-five models passed to the pick-team round.
 The mentors' personalities were revealed in the pick-team ring.
 Hoàng Yến was cast as an evil girl, in contrast to Minh Hang who was sweet.
-Thanh Hằng seems a calm and decisive leader.
-Fifteen models enter the common house.
+Thanh Hằng seemed to be a calm and decisive leader.
+Fifteen models entered the model's house.